RJWoodhead/Relay2Tetris/IOExpander.md

 Here is a complete "full stack" consisting of a Raspberry Pi 4 and 4 IO Expander boards.
 It provides 2 x 16 bit MCP outputs, 20+4 bits of GPIO output (all using the MIC2981 daughterboards so they can drive relays), and 6 x 16 bit MCP inputs.

+# Voltage Dividing Daughterboard

+As part of [The War on Voltage Drop](Voltage.md), I needed a way to convert 12V0 signals from the PCBs down to 3V3 so they could be safely read by the MCP chips.
+I did this with a simple voltage 8-channel voltage divider circuit (currently being produced after I hand-made one).
+Links to the project and Gerber files below.

+The PC power supply I am using delivers about 11.4 volts on its 12V0 output.

+In turn, the MIC2981 drivers output about 9.9v when given this input when under load.
+This is enough to drive relays on a board, as they have a must-operate voltage of 80% = 9.6v.
+However, it is something to be aware of in more stressful situations.
+The solution will be to increase the supply voltage to the B side of the 2981s on the IO Expander board to ~14v.
+2981s can accept up to 50v, so there's no problem there.
+The relays can tolerate 150% of rated voltage, so giving them 15-2=13v should not be a problem.

+Using the Rev 4.0 register board, with input voltage of 11.4v, the output voltage at the data connector is 11.37, almost no drop.
+After the voltage divider, we are down to 3.17v, which is more than enough; the MCPs will reliably read data to about 55-60% of the 3v3 nominal voltage.

 ![IO Expander Stack](/Images/IOExp-Fullstack.jpg)

 # Board Availability